Building Bridges to C++

 2. Coverage: The Rust frontend injects the supported declarations into the requested namespace, making them available for qualified lookup.

 3. Intelligence: Rust code can use C++ types and functions.
 If it wants to specialize a class template or call a member function on a C++ object, it uses the C++ language server to perform specialization or overload resolution.
-While it’s possible to build C++ semantics directly into a Rust frontend, that is a big lift.
+While it’s possible to include C++ semantics directly into a Rust frontend, that is a big lift.
 A language server provides the same result for your function call without the immense cost in tooling development.

 We won’t be able to define in Rust all functions previously declared in C++, since some function prototypes involve language entities that extended Rust doesn’t have coverage for.
 Overloading is supported, but templates aren’t.
 But that should be okay.
 You can still use C++ types and functions directly from Rust.
 The C++ language server is responsible for evaluating the semantics around function calls and template specializations.

-5.3 Parameter destructors
+5.4 Parameter destructors

 The C++ Standard doesn’t prescribe parameter-passing conventions.
 That’s left to the platform ABI.
 On Unix-like platforms, the Itanium C++ ABI stipulates that callers are responsible for calling destructors on function arguments.